Mikebabu254/image-color-picker/README.md

 # ABOUT
-- This is a site that you upload a picture then you can point at the picture color which you want then it tells you which color us that using the following:
+- This is a site where you upload a picture, then you can point at any point in the picture at any colour using the cursor, and then it tells you which colour that is using the following:
     - RGB
     - CMYk
     - HEX